 Illinois Rental Payment Program

-The Illinois Rental Payment Program is now open for landlords only.
+The tenant-led application period for the Illinois Rental Payment Program is now open!

 To apply, please visit the application site at ILRPP.IHDA.org.

 In order to receive financial assistance through ILRPP, tenants must meet all of the following:

 - Household is behind on their rent for at least 30 days

 - Household lives in Illinois and rents their home as their primary residence

 - Household’s total gross income cannot exceed 80% Area Median Income for location

 - Household must have experienced a financial hardship directly — or indirectly — due to the pandemic, for example: